-Mother's milk is rich in antibodies, it builds a baby's immune system into a robust defense force and seems to support establishment of health-supporting bacteria in a baby’s digestive tract.
-But does what a mother eats or drinks impact the milk she breastfeeds her child?
+A mother's milk is rich in antibodies.
+It builds a baby's immune system into a robust defense force and seems to support health-supporting bacteria in a baby’s digestive tract.
+But does a mother’s diet impact the milk she breastfeeds her child?

 While nursing babies are unlikely to develop a food allergy from breastfeeding, some foods may not agree with the infant.
-Some foods that may cause an infant to be fussy during feedings include spicy foods or gas-producing vegetables such as cabbage and broccoli.
+If mom eats certain foods, trace flavors may appear in the breastmilk.
+Some foods that may cause an infant to be fussy include spicy foods or gas-producing vegetables such as cabbage and broccoli.
 If this happens, avoid that particular food temporarily and try it again when your baby is a little older.

 Stay Hydrated

-As a nursing mother, you need about 16 cups per day of water, which can come from food, beverages and drinking water, to compensate for the extra water that is used to make milk.
+Nursing mothers need about 16 cups of water per day, which can come from food, beverages and drinking water.
+This amount is needed to compensate for the extra water that is used to make milk.
 One way to help you get the fluids you need is to drink a large glass of water each time you breastfeed your baby.

 Babies typically do not need anything but their mothers’ milk to stay hydrated for the first 6 months of life.
 After this time, you may decide to offer them small amounts of water.